orion-project/rezonator2/help/hyper-gauss.md

 The program uses next algorithm for calculation of propagation of hyper-Gaussian beams:

-1. Equivalent size of input beam is calculated.
+1. Equivalent size of the input beam is calculated.
 It is $M$ times less than specified in the dialog of input beam parameters.

 2. Propagation of equivalent Gaussian beam is calculated.

-3. Characteristics of resulting hyper-Gaussian beam are calculated.
-Its radius is $M$ times greater than radius of equivalent beam and radius of wavefront curvature is equal to that.
+3. Characteristics of the resulting hyper-Gaussian beam are calculated.
+Its radius is $M$ times greater than the radius of equivalent beam and radius of wavefront curvature is equal to that.

 ![Calculation of hyper-Gaussian beams](./img/beam_pseudogauss.png)